treemorse/farteam/README.md

 This project's main goal is to provide jobs for fitness coaches, as well as to create an environment for ex gym members to communicate with professional fitness instructors.
 </br></br>
-In order to achieve this goal, I have created a cross-platform mobile app for fitness instructors and their potential clients.
+In order to achieve this goal, I have created a cross-platform mobile application for fitness instructors and their potential clients.
 The main function of the app is a lesson-builder feature, which provides the users with an opportunity to specify the type of fitness lessons they want to give/take.
 To establish frictionless communication between users, this information, combined with a link to its creator, is placed on a map based on the specified location in the form of a pinpoint.
 </br></br>
->###### The app is soon to become a Farteam™ product[^3].
+>###### The application is soon to become a Farteam™ product[^3].
 Code will not be provided due to the possibility of copyright infringement.

 # Table of contents
 1. [ Introduction. ](#intro)